 As for directions: when you are looking from the fire-pit to where the cabin, you are looking West.

-Here is a map of the cabin's approximate location at Lake Wampanoag:
+Here is a map of the cabin's exact location at Lake Wampanoag:

 Q. How the heck did you figure out where it was?